Optimization on Weak Riemannian Manifolds: Weak Riemannian Manifolds in Optimization

 Since our optimization approach relies on Riemannian methods, we focus on first- and second-order differential objects, in particular the Riemannian gradient and the Riemannian Hessian.
 These quantities are essential for the formulation and analysis of first- and second-order optimality conditions and gradient-based optimization algorithms.

 On weak Riemannian manifolds, however, these objects are not available in general.
-Recall that for a weak Riemannian $C^1$- manifold $(M,g)$ the Riemannian gradient of a $C^1$- function $f$ is defined by the unique vector field satisfying $D_pf(v) = g_p(\nabla f(p),v)$ for all $v \in T_pM$.
-Since on weak Riemannian manifolds the musical morphism between the tangent bundle and it's dual isn't necessarily surjective \cite[4.4]{Sch23}, the existence of the Riemannian gradient of a function cannot be guaranteed.
-The following example demonstrates a situation in which the Riemannian gradient fails to exist on the tangent space under consideration. \begin{example} We consider the space $\text{Imm}(\SSS^1, \R^2)$ of all smooth immersions with the invariant $H^1-$ metric:
+Recall that for a weak Riemannian $C^1$-manifold $(M,g)$ the Riemannian gradient of a $C^1$-function $f$ is defined by the unique vector field satisfying $D_pf(v) = g_p(\nabla f(p),v)$ for all $v \in T_pM$.
+Since on weak Riemannian manifolds the musical morphism between the tangent bundle and its dual is not necessarily surjective \cite[4.4]{Sch23}, the existence of the Riemannian gradient of a function cannot be guaranteed.
+The following example demonstrates a situation in which the Riemannian gradient fails to exist on the tangent space under consideration. \begin{example} We consider the space $\text{Imm}(\SSS^1, \R^2)$ of all smooth immersions.
+It is an open subset of $C^\infty(\SSS^1, \R^2)$ (see \cite[Example 4.6]{Sch23} for details) and we use the (restriction of the) invariant metric from Example \ref{ex:basic} to define an invariant $H^1-$ metric: